 - 1. Collect data on state-supplied reporting template; - 2.
-Collect number of participants trained; - 3.
-Collect demographic information for campaigns; - 4.
-Document and track the number of services received per participant: - 5.
-Collect standard demographic information for each participant, such as gender, race, ethnicity, income, education, age; - Collect information on diversion of adverse events (including but not limited to hospitalization, justice involvement, self-harm and/or suicide), for program participants; and. - 7.
-Comply with submitting data and information as part of the National Outcome Measurement System (NOMS), Client-Level Data (CLD) and/or Treatment Episode Data Set (TEDS) to the Division of Public and Behavioral Health's (DPBH's) Central Data Repository (CDR).
+Document and track the amount of service received per client; - 3.
+Collect standard demographic information for each client, such as gender, race, ethnicity, income, education, age; - Collect information on adverse events (including but not limited to hospitalization, justice involvement, suicide) avoided for program participants; and, - 5.
+Comply with submitting data and information as part of the National Outcome Measurement System (NOMS), Client Level Data (CLD) and/or Treatment Episode Data Set (TEDS) to the Division of Public and Behavioral Health's (DPBH's) Central Data Repository (CDR).
 All Applicants must be able to extract data from each respective electronic health record (EHR) system to comply with the data-collection measures.